-Consumption of market food and decreased consumption of traditional food, coupled with decreased physical activity, resulted in increased incidence of obesity and its correlated diseases like diabetes, heart disease and dental caries.
-Kuhnlein (2003) indicated that in addition to obesity and other associated diseases, increased consumption of industrially processed foods lead to poor intake of micronutrients.
+of food decreased Consumption market and consumption of traditional food, coupled with decreased physical activity, resulted in increased incidence of obesity and its correlated diseases like diabetes, heart disease a nd dental caries.
+Kuhnlein (2003)indicated that in addition to obesity other associated diseases, and increased consumption of industrially processed foods lead to poor intake of micronutrients.

-Urbanisation and westernisation forced people to give up their traditional food habits and inclusion of high saturated fat containing processed foods leading to various health hazards (Roy, 2001).
+Urbanisation and westernisation forced people to give up their traditional food habits and inclusion of high saturated fat containing processed foods leading to variou s health hazards (Roy, 2001).
 As an impact of westernisation, Blazose (2002) indicated that traditional plant-based cuisines became energy dense due to increased proportion of animal food and fat and decreased proportion of plant foods.

-Mendez et al. (2004) compared the diets in urban areas with traditional diet and indicated increased consumption of fat and more prevalence of obesity among low and middle income groups residing in urban areas.
+Mendez et al. (2004) compared the diets in urban areas with traditional diet and indicated increased consumption of fat and more prevalence of obesity among low an d middle income groups residing in urban areas.
 Damman et al. (2008) also indicated increased prevalence of chronic disease among indigenous communities due to nutrition transition characterized by a rapid westernisation of diet and lifestyles.